JnLvn/Zombies-Myo-Game/README.md

 At first I only had the make fist option but I found that option very tiring.
 So I decided to incorporate the wave-left and wave-right gestures.
 I found that when you were aiming to the left of the screen ( pointing your arm to the left of the screen) the most natural/easiest gesture to create was the wave-left gesture.
 The same applied to aiming to the right of the screen.

+##Hardware Used

+The Myo armband designed by Thalmic Labs was the main hardware used for this project.
+The armband allows for hands-free control of a wide range of technology.
+It enables the user to control technology wirelessly using various wrist and forearm motions.
+It uses a set of electromyographic sensors that sense electrical activity in the forearm, combined with a gyroscope, accelerometer and magnetometer to recognize gestures.

+I found the Myo armband problematic at times.
+The gestures weren’t always picked up straight away meaning I had to recreate them twice or even three times.
+The double tap gesture was my least favourite and for this reason it is not in my game.
+The make a fist gesture is unresponsive at times.